Gaming

 Q: What does such information mean for the Steam Deck?

-Valve can find out more about how games function on different kinds of hardware by gathering anonymized framerate data from anyone who chooses to share it.
+Valve can learn more about how games function across different kinds of hardware by collecting anonymized framerate data from anyone who chooses to share it.
 This makes the “Deck Verified” ratings more accurate and the Proton compatibility software better.